top of page

 He is also a patron of the Shakespeare Schools Foundation and a volunteer mentor with the educational charity Classics For All.

-Since 2005 he has been a mentor to young people in Peckham, South London.
+From 2005 to 2023 he was a mentor to young people in Peckham, South London.

 bottom of page